emlautarom1/lambda-library/docs/01-Intro.md

 The `withDB` function will open and close a DB using [`bracket`](https://hackage.haskell.org/package/base-4.17.2.1/docs/Control-Exception.html#v:bracket).

 To be able to interact with the console for getting user input, printing strings and list of books we will need a couple of functions.
-Their actual implementation doesn't matter much to us, similar to the `Book` module.
+Their actual implementation doesn't matter much, similar to the `Book` module.
 The important thing to notice is that they return `IO a`.

 ```haskell